rafid29mehda/Fetal-Health/New Contribution/Final/Paper Writing/Figures and Algorithm/algorithm.md

 ---

-This algorithm succinctly captures your methodology, making it a standout feature of your Q1 submission.
+This algorithm succinctly captures your methodology, making it a standout feature of our Q1 submission.
 Let me know if you’d like adjustments or help integrating it with your visuals!